LinearFold/LinearPartition/README.md

 ```
 --shape <filename>
 ```
-use SHAPE reactivity data to guide partition calculation (for -V mode only)
+use SHAPE reactivity data (for -V mode only)
 Please refer to this link for the SHAPE data format: https://rna.urmc.rochester.edu/Text/File_Formats.html#SHAPE